JS Izumo

-JS Izumo (DDH-183) is a helicopter carrier which, as of 2022, is being converted into a light aircraft carrier.
-Officially classified as a multi-purpose operation destroyer, she is the lead ship in the Izumo class of the Japan Maritime Self-Defense Force (JMSDF).
-She is the second warship to be named for Izumo Province, with the previous ship being the armored cruiser Izumo (1898).
+JS Izumo (DDH/CVM-183) is a aircraft-carrying multi-role cruiser, which was previously classified as a multi-purpose operation destroyer.
+She is the lead ship in the Izumo class of the Japan Maritime Self-Defense Force (JMSDF), and the second warship to be named for Izumo Province, with the previous ship being the armored cruiser Izumo (1898).

 The ruling Liberal Democratic Party announced in May 2018 that it favours converting Izumo to operate fixed-wing aircraft.
 The conversion was confirmed in December 2018 when Japan announced the change of its defense guidelines.
 Upon the completion of the process, Izumo will be the first Japanese naval vessel to operate fixed-wing aircraft since World War II.

 Design and construction

 The construction of the first ship of the Izumo class began in 2011 at an IHI Marine United shipyard in Yokohama, with funding totalling 113.9 billion yen ($1.5 billion) being set aside in the fiscal 2010 budget for this purpose.
 The destroyers of this class were initially intended to replace the two ships of the Shirane class, which were originally scheduled to begin decommissioning in FY2014.

 Izumo, the largest Japanese naval vessel since World War II, was laid down on 27 January 2012 and launched on 6 August 2013.
 The ship began sea trials on 29 September 2014.
 The ship was commissioned on 25 March 2015.

 The ship is as large as a Japanese carrier of Second World War-era.

+Izumo used to be called a destroyer because all large combat ships, except for submarines, were classified as destroyers according to the regulations of the JMSDF.
+However, as of October 28, 2024, the official classification of these ships has been changed to CVM (aircraft-carrying multi-role cruiser).

-Izumo is called a destroyer because the Japanese constitution forbids the acquisition of offensive weapons, but the vessel allows Japan to project military power well beyond its territorial waters.
+This vessel allows Japan to project military power well beyond its territorial waters.